Skip to content

 • identify communication channels that best suit the life stage of the target female audience

-• include a five point process to inform women and girls about the club, centre or facility.
+• include a 5 point process to inform women and girls about the club, centre or facility.

 Source: Gender Equality in Local Government Partnership.